aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

 Refreshes pivottable's data and setting from it's data source.

+**Remarks**

 We will gather data from data source to a pivot cache ,then calculate the data in the cache to the cells.
 This method is only used to gather all data to a pivot cache.

 ### removeField(int fieldType, PivotField pivotField) {#removeField-int-com.aspose.cells.PivotField-}
 ```